 5- Read the entire study while highlighting anything you think you will want to add to your review

 6 – Re-read all the highlighted text and rephrase it into your own words.
 If you must quote a specific person, use quotation marks and list the page number.

-7 – The final product should have this list that I put together from a document that I received from Dr. Brown:
+7 – The final product should have this list that I put together from a document that I received from my professor Dr. Brown:

 1-A discussion of the author(s)’ study or analysis objectives

 2-An explanation of the theoretical approach or framework used for the study or written analysis